Stephanieokechukwu/Refine-Production-Planning-For-SmartHome-Solutions-Inc-on-AMADRI-Using-Excel/README.md

 # Refine-Production-Planning-For-SmartHome-Solutions-Inc-on-AMADRI-Using-Excel
-This project analyzed real world data from AMADRI, on refine production planning for SmartHome Solutions Inc. With the aim of segmenting and profiling customer base to gain insight into their preferences, customer purchasing trends and geographical location.
+This project analyzed real world data from AMDARI, on refine production planning for SmartHome Solutions Inc. With the aim of segmenting and profiling customer base to gain insight into their preferences, customer purchasing trends and geographical location.
 # Refine Production Planning for SmartHome Solutions Inc. — *AMADRI Dataset*

 ##  Project Overview